Yesol Sapozhnikov

 I am a postdoctoral fellow in the Idaho Office of Underserved and Rural Medical Research in the School of Health and Medical Professions, University of Idaho.

-I began my career in healthcare as a licensed vocational nurse in California, caring for diverse patient populations in acute and long-term care facilities around Los Angeles.
-In the meantime, I continued education and studied Biochemistry and Nursing.
-While working at Cedars-Sinai Medical Center as a staff RN, I was introduced to the fascinating world of biomedical research.
-With a generous scholarship from Cedars, I completed a Masters program in Biomedical Science.
-I was then ready to fully commit to a life of academia and moved to beautiful Moscow, ID, to pursue PhD in Bioinformatics and Computational Biology at the University of Idaho.
+I began my career in healthcare as a Licensed Vocational Nurse in California, caring for diverse patient populations in acute and long-term care facilities around Los Angeles.
+My subsequent education took a circuitous path as my interests oscillated between natural sciences and nursing.
+Then while working at Cedars-Sinai Medical Center as a Registered Nurse, I became fascinated by the range of biomedical research labs on campus.
+With a generous scholarship from Cedars, I completed their Masters program in Biomedical Science which gave me a deep appreciation of sequencing technology and ‘big data’.
+I was then ready to fully commit to research and moved to beautiful Moscow, Idaho, to puruse PhD in Bioinformatics and Computational Biology at the University of Idaho.

 I have a wide-ranging research interests including rural health, population-level health outcomes, and genomics.
 I am particularly interested in utilizing statistical modeling and machine learning methods to study health outcomes from high-dimensional data.